alskaa/laravel-bootstrap/README.md

 laravel-bootstrap
 =================

-Start PHP project with Laravel and Bootstrap using Grunt and Bower
+Start PHP project with Laravel and Foundation using Grunt and Bower